zammad/zammad-admin-documentation/settings/security/password.rst

    Zammad does **not** allow you to change your LDAP password, instead, it will set a password in its local database which might confuse your users.
-This will be addressed in the future by
+This might be addressed in the future by
    `#1169 <https://github.com/zammad/zammad/issues/1169>`_.

-.. warning:: **💪 Exception for strong passwords 💪**
+.. warning:: **Exception for admins**

    Please note that below password policies *do not* affect administrators setting passwords on user accounts.
 While this seems strange and not safe